kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

 ## Prerequisites

-Please complete the tutorial [Software Packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging) before proceeding.
+Complete the tutorial [Software Packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging) and upload the resulting package and scripts to your JAMF Pro distribution point before proceeding.
+For this example, we are deploying `Install macOS High Sierra`.

 ## Smart Computer Groups